ANTsX/ANTs/README.md

 ## Contributing

 If you have a question, feature request, or bug report the best way to get help is by posting an issue on the GitHub page.
-We welcome new contributions and ideas to improve ANTs.
-If you want to contribute code, the best way to get started is by reading through the [Wiki](https://github.com/ANTsX/ANTs/wiki) to get an understanding of th project.
+We welcome any new contributions and ideas to improve ANTs.
+If you want to contribute code, the best way to get started is by reading through the [Wiki](https://github.com/ANTsX/ANTs/wiki) to get an understanding of the project.
 ANTs relies heavily on ITK, so learning more about that project is also a good place to start.

 <br />

 ## Team

-The ANTs library was created and is led by the following people:
+Development of ANTs is led by the following people:

 - [Brian B. Avants](http://stnava.github.io/Resume/) - UPENN (Creator, Algorithm Design, Implementation)
 - [Nicholas J. Tustison](http://ntustison.github.io/CV/) - UVA (Compeller, Algorithm Design, Implementation Guru)